Are you interested in singing and the arts?

 Events

-Singer & songwriter Carol Keogh and musician Katherine Atkinson take a fresh interpretation of some of the many songs referenced in Ulysses, and arrange them for voices, violin, electronics, ukelele and xylophone.
+Singer & songwriter Carol Keogh and musician Katherine Atkinson take a fresh interpretation of some of the many songs referenced in Ulysses, and arrange them for voices, violin, electronics, glockenspiel and ukelele.

 Dublin-born poet & playwright, Stephen James Smith presents a selection of his own works which are in some way inspired by, or resonant with Joyce and Ulysses.